Overview

 SIG’s goal is to execute trades seamlessly and in the best interests of the client.
 In the event a trade error

-occurs, SIG endeavors to identify the error in a timely manner, correct the error so that the client’s account
+occurs, SIG endeavors to identify the error in a timely manner, correct the error so that the client’s

-action(s) might be necessary to prevent a recurrence of similar errors in the future.
+assess what action(s) might be necessary to prevent a recurrence of similar errors in the future.

 Trade errors generally are corrected through the use of a “trade error” account or similar account at SIG’s